 SAP BW/4 HANA includes a preconfigured set of application specific data models for selected business areas and industries.
 It does this in a simpler fashion than the traditional SAP BW architecture due to the technology improvements made by SAP as part of the underlying HANA platform.
 This Business Content enables quick and cost-effective implementation providing a model that can be used as a guideline during implementation avoiding a great deal of bespoke development.
 The model can:

 - Be configured or enhanced by the customer; and

 - Serve as a template to help customers create their own data models.

-SAP are continually delivering business content to enable organisations deploy solutions rapidly and some of the subject areas in the roadmap are shown below.
+SAP is continually delivering business content to enable organizations deploy solutions rapidly and some of the subject areas in the roadmap are shown below.

 For any SAP ERP customer without a data warehouse, now is the time to consider deployment of this new capability because of the more simplified architecture and overall solution.
 In essence, the business content enables rapid deployment and delivery of data so a business can focus on generating insight through their business intelligence (BI) technologies.

 Business Questions Requiring Modern Responses